Vice Academy

 Vice Academy was a series of six comedy films, which aired on the USA Network throughout the 1990s, particularly on their Up All Night programming block.
 Created by director Rick Sloane of Hobgoblins fame, the cast included former porn star Ginger Lynn, scream queen Linnea Quigley, Elizabeth Kaitan and Julia Parton.

 The films were intended as a sexy spoof-on-a-spoof of Charlie's Angels and the popular Police Academy movie series.
 The first film follows the three main girls as they train at the academy; the later films follow them on their assigned missions.

 Films

 Production

-In the second film, Didi is promoted, Linnea Quigley leaves the series.
+In the second film, Didi is promoted.
+Linnea Quigley would leave the series afterwards.

 In the third film, Holly is in prison; shortly after production ended, Lynn was arrested for tax evasion and served 4½ months.
 It was also her last film in the series.

-Elizabeth Kaitan joins the cast as Didi's younger sister, Candy.
+Additionally, Elizabeth Kaitan joined the cast as Didi's younger sister, Candy.
 It is also the only installment in which Jayne Hamil does not appear as Devonshire, with Jordana Capra in her place.

 The fifth film introduces Raelyn Saalman as Holly's younger sister, Traci.